RedvsGreen-org/Docs/docs/source/gettingstarted.rst

      `ls -al /usr/share/zoneinfo/Europe/`

-Then we make a symlink to our chosen timezone
+Then we make a symlink to our chosen timezone:

      `ln -s /usr/share/zoneinfo/Europe/Stockholm /etc/localtime`